Tutorial | Batch deployment#

 Here you can enable, disable, or even override the behavior defined on the Automation node — giving you the option of how you want to manage the scenarios for a deployed project.

-2. Leave the default setting in place (the leftmost option that does not override the behavior defined on the Automation node).
+2. Leave the default setting (marked by a hyphen) that does not override the behavior defined on the Automation node.

 Dataiku screenshot of the Scenarios page of a deployment.